Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Caboolture has 94 active public transport stops offering a mix of train and bus services.
-These are covered by 88 routes facilitating 2,665 weekly passenger trips in total.
-Transport accessibility is moderate with residents located an average of 467 meters from the nearest stop.
-Most residents commute outward daily, with cars being the primary mode at 90%.
+These stops are served by 88 individual routes, collectively facilitating 2665 weekly passenger trips.
+Transport accessibility is moderate with residents typically situated 467 meters from the nearest stop.
+Most residents commute outward due to the area's residential nature, with cars being the dominant mode of transport at 90%.
 On average, there are 1.4 vehicles per dwelling.
-According to the 2021 Census, only 9.7% of residents work from home, which may be influenced by COVID-19 conditions.
+According to the 2021 Census, a relatively low 9.7% of residents work from home, which may reflect COVID-19 conditions.

-Across all routes, service frequency averages 380 trips per day, equating to around 28 weekly trips per stop.
+Service frequency averages 380 trips daily across all routes, equating to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport